 The Language Lab (LANG 105) has movies, magazines, and computer programs that you will find helpful for individual study.
 The language lab is equipped for typing in Japanese.
-Japanese TV shows are available on Satellite TV (in LANG 108).

 Willis Library

 The Willis Library has quite a few resources for additional study.
 The "Japanese Graded Readers" are particularly recommended.
 Browse through the area on the third floor around PL539!